Liberalism in South Korea: Introduction

 The main diplomatic point that defines liberalism in South Korea is "independence" (독립).
-Modern South Korean liberals tend to be more negative on immigration than the conservatives.
-South Korean liberals have a more nationalistic nature based on anti-imperialism in matters related to neighboring powers such as Japan.
+South Korean liberals have a more nationalistic nature based on anti-imperialism in matters related to international affairs.
 The anti-China Gaehwa Party / Independence Club at the end of the 19th century, and the anti-Japan Korean independence movement during the Japanese colonial era, formed Korea's early liberalism.
 On the other hand, Korea's conservative elites cooperated with neighboring powers such as Qing China and Japan for practical reasons.
-In modern South Korean politics, where socialism and anti-Americanism were thoroughly suppressed by conservatives with the support of the United States, liberals resent domestic interference by foreign powers.
+South Korean leftists saw North Korea's Juche policy, grounded in Korean Confucianism, as a more genuinely Korean alternative to a socialist state defined only by that binary, believing it would preserve independence and avoid becoming a subordinate state to great powers.
+In modern South Korean politics, socialism and anti-Americanism, which were by-products alongside the rise of democratic movements were thoroughly suppressed with force by conservatives with the support of the United States, which made liberals resent domestic interference by foreign powers.
 Thus, while they maintain cordial relations with the United States, they also seek to exercise strategic autonomy in its foreign policy.

 South Korean liberals tends to take a nuanced and pragmatic stance towards China and Russia, preferring cooperation to promote peace on the peninsula.
 Thus, they tend to be more reluctant to take a strong stance on controversial issues such as the issue of Taiwan and disputes in the South China Sea.
 On the campaign trail, Lee Jae-myung questioned South Korean relevance in the Taiwan Strait issue.
-President Moon Jae-in stated that South Korea will not take sides in US-China rivalry.
+President Moon Jae-in stated that South Korea will not take sides in the US-China rivalry.